-Review at the end of year 1 2021-22
+Review at the end of year 2 2022-23

-1. For children to be able to speak and communicate effectively both with their peers and with other adults
+For children to be able to speak and communicate effectively both with their peers and with other adults Comment:

-74 days of external SALT support secured with PPG funding.
-100% of those in receipt of this external support said that there had been a positive impact from this work (external reports evidencing this are available, but name individual pupils throughout, hence making it inappropriate to include this data here).
+72 days of external SALT support secured with PPG funding.
+Sadly, there were some problems with this support due to recruitment challenges during the Summer term, which resulted in some sessions being delayed or postponed.
+Despite this, 100% of those in receipt of this external support said that there had been a positive impact from this work (external reports evidencing this are available, but name individual pupils throughout, hence making it inappropriate to include this data here).
 Training to help support LSAs and class teachers has also been undertaken to help strengthen this approach and widen the reach of this work.
+School has begun the re-accreditation process for Communication Friendly Status.
+EYFS training each term has had a clear focus on speech, language and communication.

 School now has Makaton mascots across the whole school and in every class.
 They meet weekly with the Makaton signing lead to discuss their work.
-Parents have been given a weekly training video and guidance notes on what is being taught in school to help support their children at home.
+Parents are given a weekly training video and guidance notes on what is being taught in school to help support their children at home; this is done via our class dojo system.
 EYFS staff - particularly nursery staff - have seen an improvement in the behaviour of some children following on from this approach.
+It is hoped that this approach will also be used in with our new Reception cohort from September 2023 as early indications show that 71% of the new arrivals will have ESL and nearly 40% have not been in any provision previous to them starting here.
 School is to devise a way of capturing this information in order to better present the impact of this work.